Results.

 23 April 1999

-A supplementary record cannot cure an appeal rendered incompetent by a fundamental omission; counsel’s negligence is no sufficient cause.
+A supplementary record cannot cure an appeal rendered incompetent by counsel's fundamental negligence; extension refused.

 13 April 1999

-Leave to appeal refused where applicant was absent without good cause and no arguable legal issue arose.
+Leave to appeal refused where applicant failed to justify absence and raised no arguable point of law.

 9 April 1999